laurelthorburn/laurelthorburn/README.md

 ## About Me:

-I am  a full stack developer and doctor of audiology.
-I love to code and am always looking for new things to create.
+I am  a full stack developer and doctor of audiology who is known for being energetic, determined, and curious.
+I love to code and am always looking for new things to create, and am dedicated to a life of continued education.
+In my freetime I study French, Spanish, and American Sign Language (ASL).
 Want to code together?
 Send me an email!

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning Improved Accessibility